jaspector

 Monday-Friday business hours as listed above.
 After-hours inspections available at $65/hour, 2-hour minimum.

-Typical inspection sequence: Typical residential sequence: Floodplain/location check if applicable; service-line and trench inspections; footing/foundation; under-slab work; four-way inspection (framing, rough electrical, rough plumbing, and mechanical inspected together after framing and before concealment); weather barrier/lath; insulation; drywall; shower pan; permanent power/mechanical; blower-door/duct testing if energy code requires; final inspections.
+Typical sequence: Typical residential sequence: Floodplain/location check if applicable; service-line and trench inspections; footing/foundation; under-slab work; four-way inspection (framing, rough electrical, rough plumbing, and mechanical inspected together after framing and before concealment); weather barrier/lath; insulation; drywall; shower pan; permanent power/mechanical; blower-door/duct testing if energy code requires; final inspections.
 Post-construction floodplain elevation certificate required before CO if project is in a flood zone.
 Castle Valley town-side final site review is included in the town building permit fee and is performed by the Castle Valley Building Permit Agent.

 Castle Valley zoning approval is required for all construction, alterations, additions, mobile/modular/manufactured homes moved onto a lot, portable sheds or shipping containers, re-roofing, covered or attached decks and porches, fences over 7 feet, and retaining walls over 4 feet or supporting a structure.
 Also required before any land disturbance qualifying under the land disturbance ordinance.
 Grand County building permit required for all regulated construction -- erecting, enlarging, altering, repairing, moving, improving, removing, converting, or demolishing any building or structure, and for installation or modification of electrical, gas, mechanical, or plumbing systems.

+Building permit fees in Castle Valley, UT are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $65.00 (Grand County); see Castle Valley town fees below.
 Fees are calculated as: Grand County valuation-based fee table: $1-$500: $65 flat; $501-$2,000: $65 for first $500 plus $3.66 per $100 fraction; $2,001-$25,000: $119.90 plus $16.80 per $1,000 above $2,000; $25,001-$50,000: $506.30 plus $12.12 per $1,000 above $25,000; $50,001-$100,000: $809.30 plus $8.40 per $1,000 above $50,000; $100,001-$500,000: $1,229.30 plus $6.72 per $1,000 above $100,000; $500,001-$1,000,000: $3,917.30 plus $6.72 per $1,000 above $500,000; $1,000,001+: $7,277.30 plus $6.72 per $1,000 above $1,000,000.
 Plan check fee: Grand County: Residential new construction $130 nonrefundable; Solar $65; Commercial new construction, tenant finish, major remodel 10% of permit fee minimum $260 nonrefundable.
 Castle Valley town fees include initial plan review as part of building permit fee..

-1. Contact the Castle Valley Building Permit Agent (Colleen Thompson, 435-259-9828, colleent@castlevalleyutah.com) before starting any project to confirm zoning compliance, setbacks, height limits, and whether the project is routine (BPA approval) or nonroutine (PLUC + Town Council approval).
+To apply for a building permit in Castle Valley, UT, follow these steps: 1.
+Contact the Castle Valley Building Permit Agent (Colleen Thompson, 435-259-9828, colleent@castlevalleyutah.com) before starting any project to confirm zoning compliance, setbacks, height limits, and whether the project is routine (BPA approval) or nonroutine (PLUC + Town Council approval).
 2. Assemble the Castle Valley submittal package: scaled plot plan (8.5x11 minimum showing property lines, road easements, setbacks, wells, septic, existing and proposed structures with square footage, and owner signature); building plans (floor plans with labeled room uses, elevations showing building heights from finished and existing grade, roof plan, exterior light fixture locations); and any required signed acknowledgments and forms.
 3. Submit required town-side forms and acknowledgments as applicable: Building Permit Information Sheet and Acknowledgment; Acknowledgment of One Dwelling Per Platted Lot; Acknowledgment of Short-Term Rentals Prohibited; Geologic Hazard Release Agreement; Grade Review by Building Permit Agent (required before any cuts, fills, excavation, grading, pad work, driveway work, septic prep, or foundation prep); Land Disturbance Preliminary Questionnaire if disturbing half acre or more, within 10 feet of a watercourse, or moving 50+ cubic yards; Right-of-Way Encroachment Permit application if work affects a public road easement; Temporary Dwelling Permit application if a temporary structure will be used for habitation during construction; IADU permit if an Internal Accessory Dwelling Unit is proposed; Agricultural Exemption Form if applicable.
 4. Submit septic permit application to the Southeastern Utah District Health Department if project involves a new or modified septic system.
 5. Receive zoning approval from the Castle Valley Building Permit Agent (routine) or from PLUC and Town Council (nonroutine).
 For nonroutine applications, submit to PLUC at least one week before a PLUC meeting.
 6. Submit the Grand County Building Permit Application online at the Grand County iWorQ portal, attaching all plans, documentation, and Castle Valley zoning approval.
 7. Pay the Castle Valley town-side permit fee to the town.
 8. Receive payment instructions from Grand County by email; submit the Grand County plan review deposit to the Grand County Clerk's Office.
 9. Grand County reviews plans (up to approximately 2 weeks depending on workload).
 10. Respond to any plan review corrections.
 11. Receive the Grand County building permit; post it on site.
 12. Schedule inspections through Grand County Building Department at 435-259-4134 with at least 24 hours advance notice.
 13. Obtain Certificate of Occupancy from Grand County after all inspections pass; structure may not be occupied until CO is issued.

-Inspections can be scheduled via: 435-259-4134.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Castle Valley, UT via: 435-259-4134.
 At minimum 24 hours advance notice required for scheduling, changing, or canceling an inspection.
 Phone scheduling required -- not by email, text, or voicemail..

-Other cities in Grand County
+Other jurisdictions in Grand County.

-View all Grand County jurisdictions →
+All Grand County jurisdictions →